genomicsITER/NanoRTax/docs/usage.md

   * A profile with a complete configuration for automated testing
   * Includes links to test data so needs no other parameters
 * `default`
-  * A profile with a complete configuration for automated testing using all classifiers and default parametes
+  * A profile with a complete configuration for automated testing using all classifiers and default parameters
   * Edit this file to quickly set up your own configuration for the classification workflow

 <!-- TODO nf-core: Document required command line parameters -->